Life-threatening emergencies on the river:

 Navigational safety is a shared responsibility and we welcome your feedback and collaboration as we work together to ensure the safe and efficient operation of our port.
 I look forward to working with all of you to achieve our shared goal of a safer and more secure maritime environment.

-As part of our ongoing efforts to improve safety in the port, planning for the Marine Centre Transformation Programme is well under way.
-This project will include the construction of a new state-of-the-art London Port Operations Centre, equipped with the latest technology and software to enhance our real-time planning and monitoring of vessels navigating on the Thames.
+As part of our ongoing efforts to improve safety in the port, we are halfway through our Marine Centre Transformation Programme.
+We have already adopted our operation rooms ways of working, moved to an interim operations centre and changed to a new VTS system.
+Work is ongoing to construct a new state-of-the-art London Port Operations Centre, which when finished will be equipped with the latest technology and software to enhance our real-time planning and monitoring of vessels navigating on the Thames.

-The design of the new building will provide a centralised location for emergency response coordination, equipped with cutting-edge technology and facilities.
+The design of the new building will provide a centralised location for emergency response coordination.
 This centre will also serve as a hub for training and exercises to improve our readiness and response capabilities.

 The new centre is key to our future as a thriving hub for trade, handling the port trade cited in the vision, of up to 80 million tonnes of cargo a year by 2050.